asajadi/asajadi.github.io/_posts/2019-06-04-fast-pagerank.md

 ### Comparison with Popular Python Implementations: NetworkX and iGraph
 Both implementations (exact solution and *power method*) are much faster than their correspondent methods in NetworkX.
 The *power method* is also faster than the iGraph native implementation, which is also an eigenvector based solution.
-Benchmarking is done on a `ml.t3.2xlarge` SageMaker instance.
+Benchmarking is done on a machine with 4 cpus (2.70GHz) and  `16GB` of RAM.

 ### What is the major drawback of NetworkX PageRank?
 I gave up using NetworkX for one simple reason: I had to calculate PageRank several times, and my internal representation of a graph was a simple sparse matrix.
 Every time I wanted to calculate PageRank I had to translate it to the graph representation of NetworkX, which was slow.
-My benchmarking shows that NetworkX  has a pretty fast implementation of PageRank ( `networkx.pagerank_numpy` and  '`networkx.pagerank_scipy`), but translating from its own graph data structure to a csr matrix before doing the actual calculations is exactly what exactly slows down the whole algorithm.
+My benchmarking shows that NetworkX  has a pretty fast implementation of PageRank, but translating from its own graph data structure to a csr matrix before doing the actual calculations is exactly what exactly slows down the whole algorithm.

-**Note**: I didn't count the time spent on `nx.from_scipy_sparse_matrix` (converting a csr matrix before passing it to NetworkX PageRank) in my benchmarking, But I could!
+**Note**: I didn't count the time spent on `nx.from_scipy_sparse_array` (converting a csr matrix before passing it to NetworkX PageRank) in my benchmarking, But I could!
 Because that was another bottleneck for me, and for many other cases that one has a `csr` adjacency matrix.

 ### Python Implementation
 The python package is hosted at https://github.com/asajadi/fast-pagerank and you can find the installation guide in the [README.md](https://github.com/asajadi/fast-pagerank#usage) file.
 You also can find this jupyter notebook in [the notebook directory](https://github.com/asajadi/fast-pagerank/blob/master/notebooks/Fast-PageRank.ipynb).